ghall89/ghall.space/src/pages/now.md

 Hey there, this is my [/now page](https://nownownow.com/about)!

-_Last updated: February 24, 2024_
+_Last updated: February 25, 2024_

 ## 🔨 Making

 - This blog!
-- KeyStash (Coming Soon!) - A [Mac-assed Mac app](https://daringfireball.net/linked/2020/03/20/mac-assed-mac-apps) for managing registration codes for your apps, modelled on the feature from 1Password.
+- [KeyStash](https://github.com/ghall89/KeyStash) - A [Mac-assed Mac app](https://daringfireball.net/linked/2020/03/20/mac-assed-mac-apps) for managing registration codes for your apps, modelled on the feature from 1Password.

 ## 🎧 Listening